mliew21396/remote-work-u2/week-5/6-validate-credit-card/README.md

 Step 4: Profit
 ```

-Your class will need to return `true` or `false` when we call the `#check_card`.
+Your class will need to return `true` or `false` when we call the `#check_card` method.
 Your class needs to be initialized with a credit card number that is exactly 16 digits otherwise you should receive an `ArgumentError`.

 ## Release 0: [Pseudocode](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/pseudocode.md)